Moru Curry Recipe

 Without Coconut

-Whisk 2 cups of plain yogurt (dahi, curd) with 2 cups of water and keep aside.
+Make buttermilk by whisking 2 cups of plain yogurt (dahi, curd) with 2 cups of water.
+Keep aside.

 Yogurt and water mixed in a bowl.